PAUL34913/msp1-cv/README.md

 -   HTML validated with no errors on https://validator.w3.org/nu/#textarea
 -   CSS validated with no errors on https://jigsaw.w3.org/css-validator/validator

+**17/12/21**

+-   Added a portfolio project image for small mobile devices, also made responsive
+-   Made youtube video on blog page responsive
+-   Added preload to hero images

 ## Known Bugs

 **Social Link Alignment**